glRajkumar/d3/tutorial/00_index.md

-Knowledge fromInformation Visualizayion (part 3) coursera course
+Knowledge from Information Visualizayion (part 3) coursera course

 ### In general to visualize, we use following steps
   1) Transform data (ex. d3.cross, d3.max)